volcan01010/hekla3and4_distal_geochemistry/README.md

 I would really like to see these data.

-The data so far are stored in the spreadsheet [hekla3and4_distal_geochemistry.csv](hekla3and4_distal_geochemistry.csv).
+The current dataset is stored in the spreadsheet [hekla3and4_distal_geochemistry.csv](hekla3and4_distal_geochemistry.csv).
 It has columns for _longitude, latitude, site name, major oxide analyses (SiO2, TiO2 etc), total and reference_.
 If you email a csv file in the same format to johnalexanderstevenson@gmail.com with your data, I will add it to the spreadsheet here and update the maps.
-Of course, I will cite the referenced provided in my paper on the eruption phases.
+Of course, I will cite the reference provided in my paper on the eruption phases.

 In particular, tephra glass analyses from Greenland, Faroes, Jan Mayen and the Baltic regions would be extremely valuable.